nondejus/AwesomeUnityCommunity/README.md

 * [Custom 2D Colliders](https://github.com/GuyQuad/Custom-2D-Colliders) - A set of custom 2D colliders for Unity. (#2D)
 * [Custom Primitive Colliders](https://github.com/WestHillApps/Custom-Primitive-Colliders "") - Custom primitive colliders for Unity.
 * [Unity3D QuadTree Collision Detection](https://github.com/Chabinka/Unity3d-QuadTree-Collision-Detection "") - QuadTree and Collision Detection Systems for Unity3d.
+* [DynamicRagdoll](https://github.com/tiredamage42/DynamicRagdoll "") - Runtime customizable ragdolls in Unity.
+With transitions to and from animated states.
 * [Quickfracture](https://github.com/OskarSigvardsson/quickfracture) - A unity destruction effect.
 * [Cable Component](https://github.com/NoxWings/Cable-Component "") - Unity cable component implementation similar to the Unreal Engine one based on verlet integration.
 * [StandardizeBows](https://github.com/ahmetahaydemir/StandardizeBows "") - Standardize Bows is a Unity ( C# ) project that is created in order to setup bow models that will simulate the physics of a bow without having any animation or animator component.